DEV451997/MP1/README.md

 Some additonal features I would like to add include:
 * I would like to add interactivety to the site using javascript in the future.

+# Design and Structure

+## Structure

+The site is made up of three pages.

+* Landing Page: This contains an introduction to Mt.Olmypus and membership information to prompt the user to check out the gym facilities.
+* Facilities Page: This contains all the information regarding the facilities offered at Mt.Olmypus in four fully responsive cards.
+* Sign Up Page: This page contains the sign up form.
+This is the only piece of information on this page to allow the user to promptly sign up.
+* The footer and navigation bars spans across all three pages so this is the way to navigate through the site.
+Also the footer is on all pages so the user is always displayed with the contact information and opening hours at all times.

+### Colors

+* After researching various gym websites I came to the conclusion I wanted to create a dark and edgy site.
+* I mainly used dark colors with the images used on each page very dark to allow contrast between the important information of each page.
+* White was mainly used for the text as this provides stark contrast to black allowing the important information to stand out.
+* Black was used for text against the white background of the cards for the same reason as above.
+* Along with black and white I used crimson red.
+Crimson is a very strong color and it was used in areas to display importance.
+For example the images on the facilities page.
+It was also used as a hover effect on the navigation bar to emphasise what link the user is about to click.
+It was also used on the input lines in the signup form.

+### Languages Used

+[HTML](https://www.w3schools.com/html/html_intro.asp) and [CSS](https://www.w3schools.com/Css/) were used to create this project.
+Information from w3schools is provided via the links.